 We tried mangosteen fruit, spring rolls and spun sugar wrapped in crepes.

 Then we rode over several canals which once were part of the major transportation network which earned Bangkok the moniker "Venice of Asia," through crazy Bangkok traffic, and through a slum under the freeway.
 It was an area of crowded unpainted plywood housing which reminded me of migrant farm worker housing I've seen in the U.S. Many of the people, especially the children, came out to wave at us and shout "hello" as we passed.
 In addition to shacks, there were several tiny stores operated out of people's homes and a daycare in the slum.
 We then crossed the Chao Phraya River on a longboat, together with our bicycles.
-Once we arrived on the opposite bank we were no longer in the city but rather in an area of fruit orchards.

 Here, we cycled along a narrow cement path raised 3 to 4 feet above the ground in a marshy area.
 Our guide cautioned us against falling off the path, as she had done while learning to bicycle on those paths as a child!
 We rode past small farm houses, a small temple, and banana and other fruit trees.
 We saw a couple of green water snakes and were greeted by many locals.